vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-scala/tutorial.md

 ## Deploying to the cloud

 In this section we'll learn how to deploy our code to a real cluster.
 If you don't have a cluster available you can quickly set one up on [AWS](https://hortonworks.com/products/cloud/aws/) using Hortonworks Data Cloud or on Azure using [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) (which is powered by Hortonworks).
 These services are designed to let you quickly spin up a cluster for a few hours (perhaps on cheaper spot instances), run a series of jobs, then spin the cluster back down to save money.
-If you want a permanent installation of Hadoop that will run for months without being shutdown, you should download [Hortonworks Data Platform (ready for the enterprise)](https://hortonworks.com/downloads/) and install it on your servers.
+If you want a permanent installation of Hadoop that will run for months without being shutdown, you should download [Hortonworks Data Platform](https://hortonworks.com/downloads/#data-platform) and install it on your servers.

 After setting up a cluster the process of deploying our code is similar to deploying to the sandbox.
 We need to scp the jar to the cluster: